alexpeshe/SQL-and-Databases/README.md

 # SQL-and-Database-exercises-

 - This repository contains all  books, cheat sheets, general learning materials, coding files and snippets.
+As well as, link to Hackerrank profile when solving challanges.

 # Code Files